jychstar/NanoDegreeProject/README.md

-This repo holds my homework for udacity class.
+This repo is used to submit projects for udacity nanodegree programs:

+- IPND: Introduction to Programming
+- MLND: Machine Learning